-- 38 There are no employee on the roll of the company and therefore no employee benefit accrued in the financial statements - 39 Pursuant to section 135(5) of the Companies Act, 2013 and rules made thereunder, the Company needs to ensure that at least 2% of the average net profit of preceding three financials years is spend on CSR activities.
-Since the Company do not have established track record of at least 3 years and did not have average profits in the preceding three financials years, no amount is required to be spent on such activities during the year 31 March 2018. - 40 The Company was in compliance of section 203 of the Companies Act, 2013 with respect to appointment of whole-time company secretary throughout the current year.
-The office of whole-time company secretary got vacated subsequent to the year end in May 2018.
-The Company is in the process of appointment of new whole-time company secretary. - 41 Absolute amounts less than INR 500 are appearing in the financial statements as "0" due to presentation in thousands.
+- 33 Pursuant to Section 135(5) of the Companies act 2013, and the rules made thereunder, the company need to ensure atleast 2% of the average net profit of the preceding three financial years is spend on CSR activities.
+Since the company do not have track record of atleast three years and did not have average profit in the preceding three financial years, no amount is required to be spent on such activities for the year ended 31st March, 2018. - There are no employees on the rolls of the company and therefore no employee benefit expense accrued in the financial statements. - Absolute amounts less than INR 500 are appearing in the financial statements as "0" due to presentation in thousands.